M4c131/hello-wrold/README.md

 Hello guys

-My name is in Poland call Maciej but in England it will be Matthias.
+My name in Poland call Maciej but in England it will be Matthias.
 My favourite dish is pancakes I love them <3.